 Assistant Volleyball Coach

-Kim DePew enters her seventh season as an assistant coach for the Wayne State College volleyball team.
-She coaches the setters and serves as Wildcat camp coordinator while also handling recruiting duties for the WSC volleyball program.
+Kim DePew is in her eighth season as an assistant coach for the Wayne State College volleyball team.
+She coaches the setters and serves as camp coordinator while also handling recruiting and scouting duties for the Wildcat volleyball program.

-Prior to Wayne State, the former Kim Edwards, a graduate of Sioux City (Iowa) Heelan High School, served two seasons (2006-07) as a graduate assistant coach at Emporia State University in Kansas.
-The Hornets were 27-9 in 2007 and advanced to the NCAA South Regional semi-finals.
+Prior to arriving at Wayne State, the former Kim Edwards, a graduate of Sioux City (Iowa) Heelan High School, served two seasons (2006-07) as a graduate assistant coach at Emporia State University in Kansas.
+The Hornets were 27-9 in 2007 and advanced to the NCAA South Regional semifinals.

-Before starting her coaching career, DePew was a standout setter at Emporia State University, earning First Team All-MIAA honors during her senior season with a league-high 1,489 assists in the 2005 season.
-She finished her playing career (2002-2005) as the all-time leader in set assists for the Hornets with 5,754 and is the career leader in assists per game at 13.29.
+Before starting her coaching career, DePew was a standout setter at Emporia State.
+She earned First Team All-MIAA honors during her senior season with a league-high 1,489 set assists in the 2005 season.
+DePew finished her playing career (2002-05) as the all-time leader in set assists for the Hornets with 5,754 and is the career leader in assists per game at 13.29.

 Graduate Assistant Coach

-Korie Lebeda begins her second season as graduate assistant coach with the Wayne State volleyball program.
+Colleen Ourada is in her first year as graduate assistant coach with the Wayne State volleyball program.

 Ourada comes to Wayne State after a standout playing career at NCAA Division III Augsburg College in Minneapolis.
 The Omaha Mercy High School graduate holds numerous career school records, including kills (1,547) and blocks (329).
 She is just the second Auggie player to record 1,000 career kills and 1,000 career digs (1,142).